aws-samples/eks-workshop/content/intermediate/200_migrate_to_eks/create-kind-cluster.md

 {{% notice note %}}
 This is going to manually create some iptables rules to route traffic to your Cloud9 instance.
-If you reboot the VM you will have to run these commands again as they persistent.
+If you reboot the VM you will have to run these commands again as they are not persistent.
 {{% /notice %}}

 ```bash